Over-the-Counter Anti-inflammatory Drugs

 - Stomach ulcers

-- Increased bleeding tendency while taking NSAIDs, especially aspirin.
-Your doctor might tell you to stop NSAIDs before surgery.
+- A tendency to bleed more, especially when taking aspirin.
+Your doctor might tell you to stop taking NSAIDs before surgery.
 Ask your doctor before taking NSAIDs if you are on blood-thinning medications (such as Coumadin).

 - Headaches and dizziness